michaelnicholls/zparams_demo/README.md

 There are CDS views which support a Fiori app to maintain ZPARAM_CLASSES.
 These are named ZPARAM_I/C_CLASSES.
 There are similarly named behavior definitions, plus a service definition, ZPARAM_CLASSES, and a service binding.
 To make life easier, the service binding name should be called ZPARAM_CLASSES_O2, as this aligns with the Fiori app ZPARAMS_CLASS.
 The implementation code is in class ZBP_PARAM_I_CLASSES.

-The ZCLASS_OUTPUT contents are viewed through a Fiori app that is based on CDS views ZCLASS_I/C_OUTPUT, and a service ZCLASS_OUTPUT.
-A service binding named ZCLASS_OUTPUT_O2 is assumed by the Fiori app ZCLASS_OUTPUT.

-The app is passed a parameter Parguid at run time.
-There is a value help view, ZCLASS_OUTPUT_USERVH, to provide a list of available outputs.
-Another view, ZCLASS_OUT_EXEC, provides the most recent run time and criticality for a particular Parguid.
+The ZCLASS_OUTPUT contents are viewed as part of the object page for a set of parameters.

 The actual parameters are maintained by the end user through a Fiori app which is used by all classes.